-These two were taken in the Granary Burying Ground next to the Park Street Church.
-Its two acres are surrounded by buildings with some tombstones only inches from the walls.
-Some of America’s most famous people are dead here — James Otis, Samuel Adams, the victims of the Boston Massacre, Paul Revere, Peter Faneuil and John Hancock.
+The Granary Burying Ground next to the Park Street Church, is two acres surrounded by buildings.
+Some tombstones only inches from the walls.
+Some of America’s most famous people are dead here — James Otis, Samuel Adams, the victims of the Boston Massacre, Paul Revere, Peter Faneuil, and John Hancock.
 Two things I found interesting:

 - The gravestones have no relation to the graves.
 Years ago, someone pulled up all the stones and rearranged them in rows because it looked better that way.

 - The place hasn’t been vandalized or the stones stolen.
 We stayed for perhaps 20 minutes and had it to ourselves.

 The graves included one of Mother Goose.
 It’s probably not “the” Mother Goose, just some lady named Elizabeth Goose who died in 1757 and may or may not have told stories to her grandchildren.
 In the bottom photo is the monument to Benjamin Franklin’s parents, who are also dead.